This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Grayson Highlands State Park

-- Red-breasted Nuthatches frequent the spruce-fir forests
+- Spot Red-breasted Nuthatches in spruce-fir forests.

-- Chestnut-sided Warblers inhabit the rhododendron thickets
+- Witness Chestnut-sided Warblers fluttering near rhododendron blooms.

 Tips for Capturing Stunning Bird Photos